PushJs/php-sdk/README.md

 ## Introduction

 For basic usage, register at https://pushjs.io.
+This client provides a basic functionality to communicate with Javascript realtime!
+<br>The client can send messages in various formats (for example: JSON).
+<br><br>
+Example: if a user has a browser open with the PushJS javascript client loaded, a backend PHP script can communicate with
+<br>each other through our services.
+Yes, finally a PHP client that can communicate realtime to Javascript.

 ## Examples
 ### The basic initialization